House with the Soaring Rock / Spasm Design

 The emotion one feels on arrival at the crest of the site is of liberation, an expanse.

-The same emotion is distilled through the placement of the 4-ton rock that soars on the prong of a 6-meter cantilever...
+The same emotion is distilled through the placement of the 4 ton rock that soars on the prong of a 6 meter cantilever……

-The home predominantly faces the farmlands, Kavaddhara reservoir, and the highlands, witness to the most color-saturated sunsets.
+The home predominantly faces the farmlands, a reservoir and the highlands, witness to the most color saturated sunsets.

 Living spaces are framed between two simple planes, framing the views as cleanly as possible.